-Crispy halloumi is one of the fastest ways to make a warm, satisfying snack.
-In this recipe, thick slices of halloumi are pan-seared until golden, then finished with warm honey and fresh thyme.
-The contrast between salty cheese and sweet honey creates a simple dish that tastes much more complex than it is.
+Crispy halloumi is one of the quickest ways to make something warm and really satisfying.
+Here, thick slices are pan-seared until golden, then finished with a drizzle of warm honey and a bit of fresh thyme.
+The salty cheese with the sweet honey just works so well together, and somehow tastes fancier than it actually is.

 Difficulty – Easy